 The Organization has a \$10,000,000 credit facility (the Facility) with Bank of America, N.A.
-(BoA) maturing on March 10, 2023.
+(BoA) Subsequent to year end (July 2023), City Year increased the Facility from \$10,000,000 to \$20,000,000.
 The Facility is secured by all assets of the Organization, except for the portion of assets equal to the amount of net assets with donor restriction to be held in perpetuity.
+The Facility matures on July 31, 2024.

 City Year has the option of borrowing at BoA's prime lending rate plus a lender's margin or at the LIBOR rate plus a lender's margin.
 The lender's margin is adjusted based upon specified compliance levels as determined under City Year's debt service coverage ratio as defined in the Facility.
 The Facility Line contains certain financial covenants, including a debt service coverage ratio requirement, an annual clean-up period, and a limitation on the amount of the Organization's annual capital expenditures.
-There were no borrowings under the Facility Line during the years ended June 30, 2022 and 2021.
+There were no borrowings under the Facility Line during the years ended June 30, 2023 and 2022.

-On February 8, 2017, the Organization has secured from BoA an irrevocable standby letter of credit, for the benefit of the landlord as required security deposit on their New York office facility.
-The letter of credit expires on March 10, 2023 but may be renewed through December 31, 2027.
+On February 8, 2017, the Organization secured from BoA an irrevocable standby letter of credit, for the benefit of the landlord as required security deposit on their New York office facility.

+The letter of credit expires on July 31, 2024 but may be renewed through December 31, 2027.
 City Year purchased a certificate of deposit as collateral as required by the Security Agreement with BoA.
 The certificate of deposit totaling \$169,801 is presented as restricted cash in the accompanying financial statements.